Don't let anyone convince you that the problem

 UPDATE: Exclusionary sign is now down as of February 2008, thanks to others contacting the restaurant and encouraging the management to reconsider.

-Hotel sign, location unclear (probably Tokyo)
+Above: Hotel sign, location unclear

-In any case, keep in mind that refusals
+In any case, keep in mind that refusals at hotels in Japan are violations of

-disease, or a threat to "public morals" (fuuki).
+threat to "public morals" (fuuki).

 Visa status or language ability are not adequate grounds.
 Thus